Grilled Rutabaga Recipe

 I bought my first rutabagas a few weeks ago.
 They were on sale for just ten cents a pound, and since I like a bargain, I got a dollar's worth.
 I just had to figure out what to do with them.

-After some study on the internet I learned that rutabagas are a root vegetable that some think is a cross between cabbage and the turnip.
 I peeled a couple of the ugly, wax covered roots, diced them into half-inch cubes and steamed them.
 I found they have a texture and flavor similar to carrots.
 They were kind of sweet and yellowish in color.
-Not at all unpleasant.
+Not bad at all.

 I decided to give them a try on the grill, and they turned out pretty good.
 Here's how you grill a rutabaga.